influxdata/docs-v2/content/chronograf/v1.9/guides/create-alert-rules.md

 1. Name the alert rule.

-2. Choose from three alert types:
+2. Choose the alert type:
     -  `Threshold` - alert if data crosses a boundary.
     -  `Relative` - alert if data changes relative to data in a different time range.
     -  `Deadman` - alert if InfluxDB receives no relevant data for a specified time duration.